 [British Asian films] have provided an authentic voice for all British Asians living here today.

 British Asian films are known for their raw, witty and unglamorous take on life.
-They combine the dryness of British humour with the spiciness of Asian culture.
+They combine the dryness of British humour with the spiciness of South Asian culture.

 They have the ability to comment on all aspects of society that are prevalent today.

 The themes pull on the strings of lifestyle led by those who migrated to Britain from the sub-continent.

 These films introduce a multitude of talents from all continents in all areas of film making.
 From the likes of directors and writers, to musicians and actors.

 DESIblitz takes a chronological look at some of the top 10 British Asian films ever to have been made.